kumahq/kuma-website/docs/docs/1.5.x/documentation/zoneegress.md

 you can use `ZoneEgress` proxy.

 This proxy is not attached to any particular workload.
 In multi-zone the proxy is bound to a specific zone.
+Zone Egress can proxy the traffic between all meshes, so we need only one deployment for every zone.

 When Zone Egress is present:
 * In multi-zone, all requests that are sent from local data plane proxies to other